Answers to questions you've long wondered about, and some you never thought to ask.

 We can start watching urban ecosystems for problem insects and using that information to stand forewarned about future ecological changes in natural areas.

-“Earth science” is a broad term that encompasses four main branches of study — geology, meteorology, oceanography and astronomy — each of which is further broken down into more specialized fields.
+"Earth science" encompasses geology, meteorology, oceanography and astronomy, each of which is further divided into more specialized fields.

 During this week's House Science and Technology Committee hearing U.S. Rep. Chris Collins, a New York Republican, put the question of UFOs to a special panel of SETI scientists.